| | |

 PUREE PUMPKIN FLESH

 An immersion blender works great for pureeing soft pumpkin flesh into a smooth, delicious puree (steps 1-4).
+When working with larger quantities, you can bring in the boss – the food processor and blend away until smooth.

 Orange bowl with cooked pumpkin.

-HOW TO THICKEN HOMEMADE PUMPKIN PUREE?
+HOW TO THICKEN WATERY PUMPKIN PUREE

 Puree in a cooking skillet.